 2. Weather Forecasting System

 Weather prediction systems are made using a specific model where one computes changes based on physics, chemistry, and fluid flow.
-Model’s fidelity, algorithms, and number of represented data points tell how precise and accurate a forecast is going to be.
+The model’s fidelity, algorithms, and number of represented data points tell how precise and accurate a forecast is going to be.

 3. Database Servers